Karnataka Express

 The 12627 / 12628 Karnataka S.F Express is a Daily Superfast Express train that runs between K. S. R Bengaluru City Junction, Bangalore the capital of Karnataka, and the Indian capital Delhi New Delhi.

 A popular daily Superfast train to Shirdi, Karnataka Express is overcrowded throughout the year.

 History

-Bangalore was first connected to the north by the Kerala-Karnataka (also known as KK) Express, introduced in 1976.
-The train ran from New Delhi to Jolarpettai and was split into two trains, one going to Bangalore and the other to Trivandrum.
+Bangalore was first connected to the north by the Karnataka–Kerala (also known as KK) Express, introduced in 1976.
+The train ran from New Delhi to jolarpet and was split into two trains, one going to KSR Bengaluru and the other to Trivandrum.
 This continued until 1983, when Karnataka Express was launched in the February 1983 budget as a single biweekly train running on 3 routes on different days of the week.
 The routes were via Secunderabad, Manmad, and Vijayawada.
 The train was then rerouted via Dharmavaram, Guntakal, Wadi, Daund, - Bhusaval and continues to run on the same route to this day.